Battery Glossary – Bi-Cell

 What is Bi-cell?

-A bi-cell is a cell, the basic unit of a battery, where multiple electrodes and separators are combined.
+Bi-cell refers to a semi-finished battery unit that combines multiple electrodes and separators.
 It has a laminated structure with the same electrodes at the sides like in cathode / separator/ anode / separator/ cathode or anode/ separator/ cathode / separator/ anode.

 Roles of Bi-cell